NixOS/nix.dev/source/guides/recipes/post-build-hook.md

 <!-- TODO: this information will move: https://github.com/NixOS/nix/issues/7769 -->
 This tutorial assumes you have [configured an S3-compatible binary cache](https://nixos.org/manual/nix/stable/package-management/s3-substituter.html), and that the `root` user's default AWS profile can upload to the bucket.

-# Set up a Signing Key
+# Set up a signing key

 Use [`nix-store --generate-binary-cache-key`](https://nixos.org/manual/nix/stable/command-ref/nix-store/generate-binary-cache-key.html) to create a pair of cryptographic keys.
 You will sign paths with the private key, and distribute the public key for verifying the authenticity of the paths.